stevenrobertson/strobe.cc/codec_game/codec_game.rst

         We use the term to agree with literature (and because in most cases our expectations won't be contradicted, which is kind of the point of expectations).

-Consider a 2AFC experiment in which a user must choose which of two photographs is less blurry.
-In each trial, two versions of the same image will be displayed, each of which has been blurred by a certain amount.
-Each image will be displayed by itself for 10 seconds, with a 5-second delay between blanking the screen after the first image and presenting the second.
-The subject will then be asked to identify whether the first or second sample was more heavily blurred.

-If the images presented are quite different in level of blur, we would expect a competent and earnest user who understood the task to respond correctly without challenge.
-This should be consistent over several trials

 By contrast, a setup in which two identical